jonastemplestein/livebook_cuda_dockerfile/README.md

 The file uses the official Elixir base images from [the docker hub](https://hub.docker.com/r/hexpm/elixir/tags?page=1).
 You can install any combination of Elixir version, Erlang version and operating system that is available there.
 Just change the ARGS at the top of the Dockerfile accordingly.
 That said, I've only tested the CUDA installation on Ubuntu 22.04 Jammy Jellyfish.

+Livebook data, as well as bumblebee and mix caches will be stored in /data, so you probably want to mount a persistent volume there.

 I've pieced the Dockerfile together from the following places:

 - [Chris McCord's gist with a bumblebee Phoenix demo running on fly.io GPUs](https://gist.github.com/chrismccord/59a5e81f144a4dfb4bf0a8c3f2673131)